ITMO-NSS-team/pytsbe/docs/contributing.md

 `target_column` - name of target column to predict.

-`exogenous_columns` - name of additional columns which can be used as exogenous time series.
+`predictors_columns` - name of additional columns which can be used as exogenous time series and target series.

 `**kwargs` - additional parameters.